Chris-Wang/jrdevopsrepo/README.md

 edit by vivien-2
 edit by vivien-3

-Harry has joined the repo!
+harry has joined the repo(third attempt for conflict)